scribd/Lucid/Documentation/Setup.md

 A mutable property can be set locally and pushed to local and/or remote stores.
 As soon as an entity has at least one mutable property, Lucid will generate a public initializer so that users can create them from scratch, allowing for the property mutation to happen.
 It will also generate the convenience method `updated` to easily copy the entity with the given mutated properties.

 Since entities are expressed as Swift immutable objects, a mutated entity is always a copy of another non-mutated entity.
-To save changes made to a mutable entity, you must set it with its designated `CoreManager`.
+To save changes made to a mutable entity, you must set it with its designated [CoreManager](../Lucid/Core/CoreManager.swift).

 ### Entity Property Type Description

 Property types can be of three categories:

-1. Scalar, which are built-in types.
+1. [Scalar](Setup.md#property-scalar-types), which are built-in types.

 	```json
 	"property_type": "$scalar_type"
 	```

-2. Subtype, which refers to a user-defined scalar type.
+2. [Subtype](Setup.md#subtype-description), which refers to a user-defined scalar type.

 	```json
 	"property_type": "$subtype_name"